 When people visit Belgium they often go to the coast or visit Bruges and Brussels.
 But have you ever been to Kortrijk?
 This cozy city in the south of West-Flanders is absolutely worth visiting.
 The city on the Leie, as Kortrijk is often referred to, was of big importance in Flemish history.
 Over the past ten years, Kortrijk has changed into a vibrant and creative city, with many trendy restaurants, coffee bars and unique shops.
 Also in the field of design, Kortrijk is a major player.
 Since 2017 the city is a member of the UNESCO Creative Cities Network.
-A couple weeks ago I was invited by the Kortrijk Tourist Office to discover the city as a shopping destination.
-But as you may know by now, I prefer a varied itinerary, so I chose to also explore the city from a foodie and history buff’s point of view.
+I figured it was about time to get to know the city a bit better.
 Here are my tips for a fun day trip in Kortrijk.

 Shopping fun at K in Kortrijk and its surrounding streets

 Kortrijk has been known as a pleasant shopping city for a long time, so the first stop of the day was the shopping mall ‘K in Kortrijk’, located in the heart of the city.
-The Kortrijk tourist office left me a gift voucher at the info desk, so we picked that up, before going on a little shopping spree.
 K in Kortrijk opened in 2010 and has about 80 stores, going from big chains to independent stores.
 In case you don’t find what you are looking for, you can still stroll through the pedestrian shopping streets adjacent to the shopping center as well.
 Due to the Corona measures back then, we had to do our shopping solo, so I started my search for new sandals, while @the_exploring_chopstick looked for a new dress.
 My friend quickly found what she was looking for, but unfortunately I didn’t.
 And honestly, shopping isn’t much fun, if you have to do it alone right?!
 So, we decided to explore the city on a cultural level instead.